quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 ## QUIC Packet Header Structure {#public-header}

-[EDITOR'S NOTE: this gets mostly rewritten after PR#xxx happens.
-This text is unchanged from the -00 revision of the combined applicability and manageability document.]
+The QUIC packet header is under active development; see section 5 of {{I-D.ietf-quic-transport}} for the present header structure, and https://github.com/quicwg/base-drafts/pull/361 for one current proposed redesign.

-In the current version of the QUIC protocol, the following information are optionally exposed in the QUIC header:
+In any case, the following information may be exposed in the packet header:

-- flags: All QUIC packets have one byte of flags at the beginning of their header.
-The definition of these flags can change with the version of QUIC, expect for the version flag that indicated that the version number is present in the QUIC header.
-Other bits of the flag field in the current version of QUIC are the connection ID flag, the packet number size field, the public reset flag, and the key phase flag.
-- version number: The version number is present if the version bit in the flags field is set.
-The version flag is always set in the first packet of a connection but could also be set in other packets.
+- version number: The version number is present during version negotiation.
-- connection ID: The connection ID is present if the connection ID bit in the flag field is set.
-The connection ID flag is always set on the first packet of a connection and can be set on others.
-Further the connection ID flag is always set when the public reset bit is set as well.
-QUIC connections are resistant to IP address changes.
-Therefore if exposed, the same connection ID can occur in QUIC packet with different 5-tuples, indicating that this QUIC packet belongs to the same connection.
-- packet number: The packet number is variable length as indicated by packet number size field.
-If the length is indicated as zero the packet number is not present.
-If the public reset flag is set, the packet number cannot be present.
+- connection ID: The connection ID identifies the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{rebinding}}.
+- packet number: Every packet has an associated packet number; this packet number increases with each packet, and the least-significant bits of the packet number are present on each packet; see {{packet-numbers}}.
+- public reset indication: Public reset packets expose the fact that a connection is being torn down to devices along the path.
+The applicability of public reset is currently under discussion; see https://github.com/quicwg/base-drafts/issues/353 and https://github.com/quicwg/base-drafts/pull/20.
+- key phase: To support 0-RTT session establishment, QUIC uses two key phases; the key phase of each packet must be exposed to support efficient reception.
+- additional flags: Additional flags for diagnostic use are also under consideration; see https://github.com/quicwg/base-drafts/issues/279.

 ## Integrity Protection of the Wire Image {#wire-integrity}